canonical/craft-actions/README.md

 ## rockcraft-pack

-Can be used to build a ROCK (with Rockcraft).
+Can be used to build a rock (with Rockcraft).
 It expects a "rockcraft.yaml" file to exist in its execution path.

 ### Usage